White throws 3 TD passes to lead Jets past Bears 31-10

 INJURIES

 Bears: WR Darnell Mooney left in the third quarter with an ankle injury. ….
-S Eddie Jackson injured a foot in the second and didn’t return. … RT Riley Reiff (shoulder) left in the first and was replaced by Larry Borom, who also left late with an injury. … S Dane Cruikshank injured a hamstring.
+S Eddie Jackson injured a foot in the second and didn’t return. … RT Riley Reiff (shoulder) left in the first and was replaced by Larry Borom, who also was injured late. … S Dane Cruikshank injured a hamstring.

 Jets: RB Michael Carter (ankle), S Ashtyn Davis (hamstring), LB Chazz Surratt and RT Cedric Ogbuehi (groin) all left with injuries.